Coeur d'Alene language: Plural –ilš

-To clarify, the parentheses used around the suffix, -ilš, are meant to show that it is optional.
-This 3rd person plural, optional morpheme is used to give clarity that something within the sentence has plurality, whether it is the subject or the object is a matter of context.
+The parentheses used around the suffix -ilš are meant to show that it is optional.
+This third person plural, optional morpheme is used to give clarity that something within the sentence has plurality, whether it is the subject or the object is a matter of context.
 To illustrate this more clearly, Doak (1997, p.
 59) gives the example:

 Determiners

 There are three determiners and one oblique marker that help specify participants by joining clauses and their main predicates.
 Doak (1997, p.
 46-48).